-FIT offers over 700 online course sections per year, including two online degree programs.
 Online courses run asynchronously on the same semester schedule as face-to-face courses.
-Activities in online courses are the same as in a traditional class: students read course materials, write papers, do research, take exams, and communicate with their instructor and fellow students.
-Students and faculty use technology as a tool in accomplishing these tasks.
-Students leverage the wealth of resources available through the Internet to support their learning.
+Activities in online courses are the same as in a traditional class: Students read course materials, write papers, conduct research, take exams, and communicate with their instructor and fellow students.
+Students and faculty use technology as a tool in completing these tasks and leverage the wealth of resources available through the internet.